samwright/practNLPTools/README.md

 ```
 'dep_parse' Returns dependency Relations as a string.
 Each relation is in new line.
 You may require some post processing on this.

-> Notes: dep_parse is may not work properly.
+> Notes: dep_parse may not work properly if stanford dependency parser is not present in practnlptools folder.
+To change in the output format from edit `lexparser.sh` if you know what you are doing
 ```python
 >>> annotator.getAnnotations("He created the robot and broke it after making it.",dep_parse=True)['dep_parse']
     nsubj(created-2, He-1)